 What about small-cap funds?

 Small-cap funds are notorious for restricting inflows when they are no longer able to deploy capital.
-This generally happens when the fund dramatically grows in size.
-A fund cannot buy big stakes in small companies because if the fund becomes a significant shareholder in the company, it may not be able to sell its stake easily, especially during market falls.
+This generally happens when the fund grows dramatically in size.
+A fund cannot buy large stakes in small companies because if the fund becomes a significant shareholder in the company, it may not be able to sell its stake easily, especially during market falls.
 Also, large-scale buying in small companies could create 'impact cost', where the fund's buying can significantly move the stock price.
 For these reasons, size can be a constraint in the case of small-cap funds.

 Fund houses deploy a host of methods to avoid the asset-size problem in small-cap funds.
 Some of these are